django/dsf-working-groups/README.md

 - **Reporting** - how and how often will the WG report back to the board?
   - For most groups, somewhere between a quarterly and a monthly report will be apropriate.
 An email summarizing that period's work to the Board is fine for most purposes.
   - Keep this lightweight; don't bog yourself down with onerous reporting requrements.
 Most WG reports can be just 3-5 quick bullet points.

 ### Decision-making

-After your proposal is complete, two things will happen:
+After your proposal is complete, notify the board, via your board liason, that it's ready to be reviewed.

-1. You'll get feedback from the [Meta-WG](XXX) (a Working Group that facilitates the process of Working Groups, how meta) within a week or so.
-This is designed to help streamline an eventual vote by trying to anticipate questions/comments/concerns the Board might have.
-The Meta-WG will also let you when the next Board meeting is scheduled, where your proposal will be discussed.
-2. At that next Board meeting, the Board will discuss and vote on your proposal.
+The board will vote on your working group, and either let you know that it's been approved, or give you feedback.

 If your proposal is accepted, see the next section.
 If it's rejected you'll get some feedback about why.
 You're welcome to modify your proposal and try again!